Nine Lives (Bonnie Raitt album): History

-Raitt could have purchased the master tapes and released the album elsewhere, but Warner's asking price was considered too high.
-"They told me I can take the tapes and shop them around," said Raitt, "but they wanted about $500,000 for them, and nobody wanted to pay that much..."

-The material for Tongue & Groove was shelved until two years later when "Warner's suddenly said they were going to put the record out," Raitt recalled.
+The master tapes could have been purchased by Raitt for release as an album elsewhere, but Warner's asking price was considered too high.
+"They told me I can take the tapes and shop them around," said Raitt, "but they wanted about $500,000 for them, and nobody wanted to pay that much".
+The material for Tongue in Groove was shelved until two years later when "Warner's suddenly said they were going to put the record out," Raitt recalled.
 "I said it wasn't really fair.
 I think at this point they felt kind of bad.
 I mean, I was out there touring on my savings to keep my name up, and my ability to draw was less and less.
 So they agreed to let me go in and recut half of it."
 The result was Nine Lives, which was finally released in 1986.

+The song "Stand Up to the Night" was used in the film Extremities with Farrah Fawcett.